SGFGOV/medusa-strapi-repo/README.md

 This is the easiest bit

-clone the repo.
+1. Clone the repo.
+2. Go to the medusa-strapi folder inside <yourrepo>/packages/medusa-strapi
-go to you medusa-strapi folder. update the environment variables as noted in the readme of [medusa-strapi](packages/medusa-strapi/README.md)
+3. Create a .env file.
+Update the environment variables as noted in the readme of [medusa-strapi](packages/medusa-strapi/README.md)
+4. Run yarn run build
+5. For local deployment use the command yarn start

+### Deployment - Container

+I recommend using docker and setting the environment variables as per the docker container deployment environment that you are using

+### Deployment - Local
 execute command
 ```sh
 yarn start